asefatesfay/aws-ecommerce-platform/dsa-roadmap/05-sorting-algorithms/bubble-sort.md

 ## Comparison with Insertion Sort

 Both are O(n²) average, but Insertion Sort is generally faster in practice because it does fewer comparisons and writes.
 Bubble Sort's main advantage is its simplicity and the easy early-exit optimization.

+## Typical Interview Use Cases

+- Rarely used as the final optimal solution
+- Useful as a warm-up to explain stability and in-place sorting
+- Occasionally accepted for very small input constraints